rrousselGit/riverpod/packages/riverpod_lint/README.md

 }
 ```

-### function_based_ref (riverpod_generator only)
+### functional_ref (riverpod_generator only)

-Function-based providers must receive a ref matching the provider name as their first positional parameter.
+Functional providers must receive a ref matching the provider name as their first positional parameter.

 **Good**: